Irene Ghobrial: Research and career

-She developed a large, patient-empowering observational study for precursor conditions (PCROWD study) that has recruited over 4,000 patients with samples acquired at several time points during disease progression.
-Her efforts in the precursor field allowed us to initiate the first screening study for MGUS/SMM in the US.
+She developed an observational study for precursor conditions (PCROWD study) that recruited over 4,000 patients with samples acquired at several time points during disease progression.
+Her efforts in the precursor field enabled a screening study for MGUS/SMM in the US.
 This study, named PROMISE, is currently screening 30,000 individuals at high risk of developing myeloma, including African Americans and first-degree relatives of patients with myeloma.